itsGrey080/landing-site/README.md

 # landing-site
-a basic template for a landing/home page
+a landing/home page for ecommerce site